 But what even causes parvovirus?
 Your dog can catch parvo from eating the feces of an infected animal.
 It can catch it from coming into contact with infected material with the eyes, nose or mouth.
 If the proper vaccination hasn’t been given to your dog, their chances of catching it are much higher.
 On top of that, systemic stress from other illnesses can increase the risk of infection.

 How will your vet diagnose parvo?
 ELISA is a common lab test used to detect the viral particles in intestinal parvo.
 Cardiac parvovirus is very rare and infects puppies whilst still in the uterus, causing stillbirth or death shortly after birth.
 There is not yet an effective means of diagnosing the mother for this type of Parvo.
-Check out our Condition Guides to learn more about the parvovirus and similar conditions.

 How Do I Treat My Dog’s Parvo?